All eyes were on the frightening beast.

 Beware of writing contests.
 Were past winners from the same publishing house?
 Outside writers may contribute to awards for insiders.
 Who owns the story at the conclusion of the too-good-to-be-true competition?

 Beware of contracts.
-Creative writing arrangements may infringe upon copyrights and trademarks.
+Creative writing arrangements may infringe upon copyrights or trademarks.
 Unforeseen delays and problems may give rise to claims for expanded interests in contributors' share of the work.

 Beware of hackers.
 Non-secure sites serve as springboards to larger sites.
 Phony reviews and contact links are made to look legitimate.
-They get passwords and banking or credit card numbers for financial destruction.
+The goal is to obtain passwords and bank or credit card numbers for theft crimes.

 Beware of credit card fraud.
 Issuers are fighting it.
 Chip and fingerprint readers are replacing swiping.
 It is increasingly difficult to duplicate cards.
 Skimmed credit details too readily were cloned for use in bogus purposes.